The Top 25 D3 Athletic Facilities

 5. Bowdoin College

-Bowdoin College does have a new D3 athletics building like the other members of the Top 5, however it makes it in on the strength its all-around merits.
+Bowdoin College does not have a new D3 athletics building like the other members of the Top 5, however it makes it in on the strength its all-around offerings.
 From softball, to skiing, to hockey (pictured), all of their D3 facilities hold their own.
-Even more impressive when you consider that it has under 2000 students.
+Even more impressive when you consider that it has an enrollment of under 2000 students.

 When it comes to D3 facilities, the Polar Bears of Bowdoin are set!